PolyArch/graphsim-simulator/README.md

 * Exact hit rate = number of hits to the cache divided by the total number of accesses to the cache

 ## Simulator knobs
-Below I put the most common knobs used to try different algorithm variants:
+Below I have put the most common knobs used to try different algorithm variants:
 * Update-visibility = for async: use sim-polygraph, for sync-slice: ise sim-polygraph with ABCD=1, for graph-sync: use sim-graphmat mode for
 * FIFO = round-robin or priority vertex scheduling
 * WORKING_CACHE = whether to use non-sliced or sliced
 * SLICE_COUNT = number of slices for slice scheduling
 * PULL = pull or push (push by default)

-These are the knobs provided by the simulator to change the studied algorithm or evaluated architecture (all declared in config.cpp).
+These are the knobs provided by the simulator to change the studied algorithm or evaluated architecture (all declared in config.hh).

 | Feature           | Allowed input dimensions                                                                                | Representative                                      |
 |-------------------|---------------------------------------------------------------------------------------------------------|-----------------------------------------------------|